How should we handle sexual sin in the church?

 Sexual Sin in the Church

-Sadly, it happens so often I think we could label it a church epidemic.
+Sadly, sexual sin in the church happens so often I think we could label it an epidemic.

 As my wife and I wrestled with the news and experienced a wide range of emotions, we started to discover something—no one talks about how the church should respond and heal when its leaders fall.
 There are tons of online articles about restoring a fallen leader and handling the situation, on a leadership level, but little-to-nothing out there about guiding everyday people through the tragic loss of a key leader.